 Polish law says that the flag and coat of arms must be treated ‘with reverence and respect’.
 Public disrespect, destruction or intentional removal of the Polish flag is a crime and can be punished with a fine, or up to a year behind bars.

-The Coat of Arms Act says that everyone can use the Polish flag as long as it’s done respectfully.
+The Coat of Arms Act says that everyone can use Poland’s flag as long as it’s done respectfully.
 What’s interesting is that the ability to use the national colours and fly a flag outside of a holiday was only made legal in 2004.
 It’s worth noting though that before 2004, this law wasn’t enforced all that much.

 Between 1955 and 1985, unauthorized use of any national symbol was an infraction.
 The monopoly that the communist party had on the use of the flag meant that using the flag was a bit of a ‘middle finger’ to authorities, a form of resistance.